ErpNetDocs/winclient/introduction/expression-fields/operators.md

 ***Example:*** [Quantity]In(1, 2, 5 )

-The operator will return True for the rows where Quantity is either of '1', ‘2’ or ‘5’; otherwise, it returns False.
+The operator will return True for the rows where the quantity is either of '1', ‘2’ or ‘5’; otherwise, it returns False.

 ### Like() - LIKE operator